 Although medical assistants do get hired with a high school diploma, it helps to have a Bachelor’s degree or an Associate’s degree in a related field.
 A certified medical assistant also stands a better chance of finding decent employment.

 With or without certification, a well-crafted medical assistant resume will assist you when interviews arrive.
-Being able to present your skills and show who you are makes a world of difference when securing a job as a medical assistant.
+Being able to present your skills and show who you are makes a world of difference when securing a job as a MA.

-With this article, we aim to show you how to craft a medical assistant resume that will win over hiring managers to secure you the right medical assistant jobs.
+With this article, we aim to show you how to craft a medical assistant CV and cover letter that will win over hiring managers to secure you the right medical assistant jobs.

 How to Format a Medical Assistant Resume